 What is Sales Rank Express?

 Sales Rank Express is an Amazon sales rank checker, designed for quick, up-to-the-minute checking of Amazon sales rank (or ranking) and other vital info about your own books or others that interest you.
-Though it also offers limited tracking, it is not basically a sales rank tracker—like NovelRank, RankForest, Metric Junkie, RankTracer, Books & Writers, eBookTracker, the now mostly dysfunctional TitleZ, or the Sales Info tab of Amazon.com’s Author Central.
+Though it also offers limited tracking, it is not basically a sales rank tracker—like NovelRank, RankForest, Metric Junkie, RankTracer, Books & Writers, eBookTracker, or the Sales Info tab of Amazon.com’s Author Central.
 But Sales Rank Express is unequalled at providing an up-to-the-second snapshot of the status and standing of one or more books on Amazon.
 In one handy place and format, it collects the info that would take you much longer to dig up on Amazon itself.

 From the main page, you can check on books that match author, publisher, title, and/or ISBN or ASIN.
 For each book displayed, you can then check all additional versions of that book as linked by Amazon, or check on books that Amazon pairs with it for promotion.
 Sales Rank Express even helps you correct any errors of Amazon’s that you spot!